On the Cause of Unfairness: A Training Sample Perspective: Conclusions and Limitations

 \section{Conclusions and Limitations}

 We propose \textit{Concept Influence for Fairness} (CIF), which generalizes the definition of influence function for fairness from focusing only on the effects of removing or reweighing the training samples to a broader range of dimensions related to the training data's properties.
-The main idea is to consider the effects of intervening on a certain \textit{concept} of training data, which is a more flexible framework to help practitioners better understand unfairness with a wider scope and leads to more potential downstream applications.
+The main idea is to consider the effects of transforming the sample based on a certain \textit{concept} of training data, which is a more flexible framework to help practitioners better understand unfairness with a wider scope and leads to more potential downstream applications.

-We point out two limitations: (1) CIF needs to generate counterfactual samples w.r.t different concepts, which can be computationally expensive and (2) in CIF-based mitigation, it can be non-trivial to determine the optimal number of training samples to intervene that would maximally improve fairness.
+We point out two limitations: (1) CIF needs to generate counterfactual samples w.r.t different concepts, which can be computationally expensive and (2) in CIF-based mitigation, it can be non-trivial to determine the optimal number of training samples to override that would maximally improve fairness.